Next Page

 Implementation

-For every <!-‒nextpage‒-> tag found in the_content(), Ajax Load More will create a corresponding page and load the paginated content when requested.
+For every <!-‒nextpage‒-> instance found Ajax Load More will split the content into pages and load the content via infinite scroll.

 Note: The <!-‒nextpage‒-> tag must be added to the content editor via the Text tab (as seen above) and will display as a page break in the Visual editor.